Impaired driving is when your ability to operate a motor vehicle is impaired by a substance, such as alcohol or drugs.

 No. The instruments used for investigating impaired driving are designed to detect alcohol, nothing else.
 All persons providing breath samples will have their mouth checked for foreign objects prior to providing breath samples.

-Can you receive an impaired on a bike?
+Can you receive an impaired on a bicycle?

 Can I get an impaired in the morning?

 Yes.
-Alcohol only will eliminate from your body at a certain rate.
-If you went to bed with a high blood alcohol concentration and didn’t wait for the alcohol to eliminate from your body, you run the chance of still being impaired and if caught being charged.
+Alcohol can only eliminate from your body at a certain rate.
+If you went to bed with a high blood alcohol concentration and didn’t wait for the alcohol to eliminate from your body, you run the chance of still being impaired, and if caught, being charged.

 What is the offence committed if someone is driving under the influence of a drug?

-Section 253(1)(a) is the criminal code section that deals with the offence of impaired driving and includes if someone is impaired by a drug.
+Section 320.14(1)(A) of the Criminal Code covers the offence of impaired driving and includes if someone is impaired by a drug.

 What is the penalty for impaired driving under the influence of a drug?